This part of the Pump Tutorial Series. The 1st page is at Pumps: Selecting-a pump step-by-step.

 Note that the exact sizes of the centrifugal pump, nozzle in the jet, and the venturi are very critical for efficient operation of a jet pump.
 It is important that you have exactly the right size combination to match the performance requirements of your irrigation system so that the irrigation will work properly and the pump will be energy efficient.

 You may run into the term booster pump now and then as booster pumps are common in irrigation, so let’s start by defining it.
 Most pumps are used to take water from a standing (or non-pressurized) source and move it to another location.
 For example, a pump might take water from a lake and move it to a sprinkler system.
-A booster pump, on the other hand, is used to increase the water pressure of water that is already in a pipe and pressurized.
-Example: say you have a sprinkler system that needs 80 PSI of pressure to operate (you apparently have very big sprinklers if you need 80 PSI, but that’s a topic for the Sprinkler System Design Tutorial!)
-But the water line coming onto your property from the water district only has 50 PSI of pressure.
+A booster pump, on the other hand, is used to “boost” the water pressure up to a higher pressure value.
+Example: say you have a sprinkler system that needs 80 PSI of pressure to operate (if you need 80 PSI you apparently have very big sprinklers, but that’s a topic for the Sprinkler System Design Tutorial!)
+But let’s say that the water line coming onto your property from the water district only has 50 PSI of pressure.
 In this case you could install a booster pump to raise the pressure of the water from 50 PSI up to the 80 PSI needed for your sprinkler system.

 A floating pump is a good option to look into for installing a pump in a pond, lake, or slow moving river.
 It is often much easier to install a floating pump than trying to anchor a fixed pipe intake and intake filter screens on the bottom of a lake or river.
 Most floating pumps also come with a screening device built into the pump or float to keep garbage out of the pump.
-The screen is normally below the water surface but well above the bottom of the lake or river, thus it doesn’t suck floating debris onto the pump, or suction muck off the bottom.
+The screen is normally below the water surface but well above the bottom of the lake or river, thus it doesn’t suck floating debris into the pump, or suck up muck off the bottom.
 This helps reduce how often the screen needs cleaning.
 Floating fountains and pond aerators are another utilization of floating pump technology.